ReThink Disposable Ambassador Grant

 Describe the process that ReThink Disposable goes through to help restaurants identify how to reduce their single-use plastic consumption.

 JH: ReThink Disposable staff counts the number of single-use items in a restaurant’s stockroom and then comes back to count again a month later.
 This process gives the team a sense of the amount of single-use items that are being used in a certain period.
-Then the ReThink Disposable team will make recommendations to the business about how they can reduce or eliminate single-use items all together.
+Then the ReThink Disposable team will make recommendations to the business about how they can reduce or eliminate single-use items altogether.

 AG: ReThink Disposable is excellent at this process, they know how to implement easy wins and small fixes that don’t cost a lot.
 They are sympathetic to retailers that have plastic usage embedded in their process and know how to work with different scenarios.